 Q&A With Kerstin Rosenkranz, Head of Marketing, YT Industries

-It's safe to say that with the geometry of the CAPRA the 170mm travel front and rear are pretty awesome.
-With the same bottom bracket height the 10mm more we've chosen for the CAPRA CF Pro Race model offer a 0.5° slacker headangle.
-Means the setup is a little more aggressive - which is what advanced riders are looking for.
+It's safe to say that with the geometry of the CAPRA the 170-millimeter travel front and rear are pretty awesome.
+With the same bottom bracket height the 10 millimeters more we've chosen for the CAPRA CF Pro Race model offer a 0.5-degree slacker headangle.
+That means the setup is a little more aggressive--which is what advanced riders are looking for.

 Progressive kinematics is always a focus in our bike designs.
 The kinematic of our CAPRA is for sure progressive and works perfectly with a correctly tuned coil shock.